 Secondly, businesses today use packaging as a marketing strategy to entice potential buyers to purchase the product.
 An attractive package can woo potential customers to choose one product over another.
 If the juice dealer had used an attractive custom printed label, it might have helped.
 Perhaps a label with a picture of the berry whose juice was contained in the bottles.
 If he had used glass bottles instead of cheap soda bottles, he probably would have experienced much better results.

 Furthermore, packaging, according to this article, needs to differentiate the product contained within itself and to inform the consumer about the contents.
 In this case, the fruit juice in question was actually organic.
 Yet the dealer did little to inform the public about this fact.
-If, on the other hand, he had purchased labels which identified the product as “organic blackberry juice,” he would have informed potential consumers about exactly what that purple liquid was.
+If, on the other hand, he had purchased fresh food labels which identified the product as “organic blackberry juice,” he would have informed potential consumers about exactly what that purple liquid was.
 That would have pointed out how it differed from other fruit juices.
 The fact that it was organic and made from blackberries was not apparent.

 Finally, packaging must lure customers not only to the product itself but to the brand itself.
 If the fruit juice dealer had been wise, creating a unique branding strategy to mark his company as the finest place to purchase fruit juice in the nation—or in the world, for that matter would have been a great idea.
 One need only look the evolution of packaging of world-famous cola brands, such as Pepsi and Coca-Cola, to see how thinking big when branding one’s business can help fine products get the brand name recognition they deserve.